John Penrose (priest)

-John Penrose (15 December 1778 - 9 August 1859) was a Church of England clergyman and theological writer.
+John Penrose (15 December 1778 - 9 August 1859) was a British Church of England clergyman and theological writer.

 Early life

 John Penrose was born in Cardinham in Cornwall, where his father, also named John, was vicar of the parish.
 Penrose was educated at Blundell's School in Tiverton and at Corpus Christi College in Oxford.
 He received a BA in 1799 and an MA in 1802.

 Career

 Penrose was ordained at Exeter in 1801.
 He held a number of ecclesiastical positions throughout his lifetime, including: